linode/docs/docs/websites/lighttpd/lighttpd-web-server-on-ubuntu-16-04.md

  - '[NixCraft Guides for Ligttpd (nixcraft)](http://www.cyberciti.biz/tips/category/lighttpd)'
 ---

-This tutorial explains how to install and configure the lighttpd ("lighty") web server on Ubuntu 16.04 (Xenial Xerus).
 Lighttpd provides a lightweight web server that is capable of serving large loads using less memory than servers like the Apache.
 It's commonly deployed on high traffic sites, including WhatsApp and xkcd.
-Lighttpd makes sense for users who find "big" programs like Apache daunting and bloated.
+This guide explains how to install and configure the lighttpd ("lighty") web server on Ubuntu 16.04 (Xenial Xerus).
+Consult the resources at the end for more information about deploying other services commonly found in web server stacks.

 ## Before You Begin

-1. Familiarize yourself with our [Getting Started Guide](/docs/getting-started/) and complete the steps for setting your Linode's hostname and timezone.
-This guide does not include instructions for deploying other services commonly found in web server stacks, but we have included several additional resources at the end of this document that you may wish to consult.
+1. Familiarize yourself with and complete the [Getting Started Guide](/docs/getting-started/), setting your Linode's hostname and timezone.

-2. Complete the sections of our [Securing Your Server Guide](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.
-Lighttpd is a network-facing service and failing to secure your server may expose you to vulnerabilities.
+2. Lighttpd is a network-facing service and failing to secure your server may expose you to vulnerabilities.
+Consult the [Securing Your Server Guide](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.

-3. If you're switching from an alternate web server like Apache, remember to turn the other server off for testing purposes, or configure lighttpd to serve on an alternate port until it's configured properly.
+3. If you're switching from an different web server like Apache, remember to turn the other server off for testing purposes, or configure lighttpd to use an alternate port until it's configured properly.

 4. Update your system: